-The Kansas Leadership Center is excited to announce a new alumni engagement initiative focused on holding thoughtful conversations on tough issues.
+The Kansas Leadership Center is encouraging civically engaged Kansans to conduct thoughtful conversations on tough issues using the KLC’s Leadership Framework.
 KLC needs your help to initiate these conversations across the state.
-Our goal is to have 100 conversations hosted by KLC alumni each year.
+Our goal is to have 200 conversations on the topic of guns and public safety in 2019.

 Related stories from The Journal